AppsterdamGreece/AppsterdamGreece.github.io/_drafts/2103-11-21-Appsterdam-OSS-Launch-Party-Lua-Vision.md

 ## Lua Vision, an Open Source Kinect module in Lua

 [Lua Vision] is a module that provides facilities for using depth data in [Lua].
-It's main target is the primesense chipset which powers the Microsoft [Kinect].
+It's first target is the primesense chipset which powers the Microsoft [Kinect].

-[Lua Vision] is aimed at both coders and artist who want to create artistic and academic visuals driven by the [Kinect].
+[Lua Vision] is aimed at both coders and artists who want to create artistic and academic visuals driven by the [Kinect].

 The module features: